Sakalya11/Cpp-and-DS/README.md

 ### Conclusion:

 This program demonstrates how bitwise operators can be utilized in C++.
 These operations are beneficial for performance optimization, as they allow for the packing of multiple values into a single variable, enhancing memory efficiency.

+# EXP 5

+## Aim:
+   Study and implement C++ decision-making statements: if, if-else, nested if, switch, and conditional operator.

+### Apparatus:
+  Vs Code, Github

+### Theory:

+   Conditional statements allow you to make decisions within your programs, executing specific blocks of code based on certain conditions.
+Here are the four primary conditional statements in C++:

+### if

+1)Purpose: Evaluates a condition.

+2)Execution: If the condition is true, a specific block of code runs.

+### if-else

+1)Purpose: Provides an alternative path.

+2)Execution: If the condition is true, one block of code runs; if false, another block runs.

+### nested if-else

+1)Purpose: Evaluates multiple conditions in sequence.

+2)Execution: Continues checking conditions until one is true, then executes the corresponding block of code.

+### switch case

+1)Purpose: Selects one block of code based on a variable’s value.

+2)Execution: Instead of multiple nested if-else statements, a switch statement picks the appropriate block to execute.